 Dr. Lawless brings to Southern Seminary wide experience in church work, having served as pastor and minister of education with three different congregations in Ohio.
 He also has served as a Lecturer in English at the University of Cincinnati.
 He has contributed articles to denominational periodicals and written Sunday School curriculum for LifeWay Christian Resources of the Southern Baptist Convention.
+Dr. Lawless is the author of four works, including Spiritual Warfare, Discipled Warriors, and Making Disciples through Mentoring.
 He is a member of both the Academy for Evangelism in Theological Education and the American Society for Church Growth.